BeeNick/ML_Exercises/StepByStepGuide_StartingPoint.md

 > python3 -m pip install -U notebook

 To set up an apposite kernel for the notebook in the virtualenv:
-> python3 -m ipykernel instal --user --name=mle_p3
+> python3 -m ipykernel install --user --name=mle_p3

 To run the notebook use:
 > jupyter notebook